 For families craving adventure, Reno Tahoe is a no-brainer.
 The destination is timeless and offers fun for the whole family (including Mom and Dad), and will continue to be a family favorite even as the little ones grow.
-Ready to plan that summer vacation?
+Ready to plan that next family vacation?
 Keep reading and see how the McEvoys spent their family vacation in Reno Tahoe.

 The best way to beat the heat in Reno Tahoe is to get in the water.
 If you have your own river tubes, you can launch them from anywhere and enjoy a relaxing float.
 If you're looking for something a bit more adventurous, you can rent rafting equipment from Sierra Adventures and take their shuttle further upstream.
 The Truckee River Whitewater Park downtown is a 1/2 mile long, consists of 11 drop-pools, and your kids will love it!

 Take your family for a bike ride along the Truckee River.
 Christina and her boys rented Lime Bikes and biked through downtown Reno.
 Make an afternoon of it with a stop at Idlewild Park.
-Satisfy that sweet tooth at Dorinda's Chocolate, or parents, check out Hub Coffee Roaster next door if you're needing that caffeine fix.
+Satisfy that sweet tooth at Dorinda's Chocolates, or parents, check out Hub Coffee Roasters next door if you're needing that caffeine fix.
 Cruise into the heart of downtown Reno and enjoy lunch or dinner at Wild River Grille.
 Pro tip from Christina: try the pomegranate and mango lemonade!